Running.

 argv: [

-// The 2 first members of the array should always be empty
+"", // The first two elements should always be empty

 "",